No media was found matching the criteria you are searching for.

 Using the Unlisted Stock tab on your My Inventory page, you can post the details, pictures and test results of each forage as you put it up so you don't have to try to remember those details or find them later.
-Then, when you are ready, you can move all or some of the bales to a Fixed Price Listing or Auction and all the details, pictures and test results will be there.
-This will also allow you to track your inventory and storage location throughout the year.
+Then, when you are ready sell, you can move the quantity of the bales you choose to a Fixed Price Listing or Auction and all the details, pictures and test results will be there.
+This will also allow you to track your inventory with storage location throughout the year.
 Bale quantities will automatically be updated as bales are sold.

 Document Storage Locations

-If you are a grower that brings in multiple crops of hay throughout the year, you know how quickly bales stack up and how easy it is to forget what is what when it comes time to sell.
-We encourage sellers to document and mark off which bales are which, so when it comes time to sell, you can confidently give an accurate description.
+If you are a grower that brings in multiple crops of hay throughout the year, you know how quickly bales stack up and how easy it is to forget what is where when it comes time to sell.
+We encourage sellers to document and mark off which bales are which, so when it comes time to sell, you can be confident of what each lot consists of.

 Choose Optimal Listing Type

 Build a Wide Customer Base

-Continuing to post your forages for sale even when you may have other buyers will build your customer base.
-You can let your other buyers know they can simply do a search by your name to find and purchase any forages you have for sale.
+By continuing to post your forages on TruBid even if you may have other buyers will build your customer base.
+If a buyer wants to continue to buy through you they can simply do a search by your name to find and purchase any forages you have for sale.
 This not only grows your customer base but also will increase the demand for your product.
 Being able to help load or provide delivery will also help broaden your customer base.
-As your customer base grows, you may want to use volume pricing to get more income when selling smaller quantities.
+As your customer base grows, you may want to consider using volume discount pricing to get more income when selling smaller quantities.